tonethar/IGME-230-GDD-Spring-2018/weekly/Week-10B-notes.md

 1. Craft a tagline or mission statement, just one or 2 sentences, that supports the goal of the site:
     - https://blog.prototypr.io/10-steps-to-the-perfect-portfolio-website-182b1adcbfc8
     - http://taglineguru.com/portfolio.html
 1. The portfolio is a *story*, everything you put on the site says *something* about *you*.
-Be sure that the portfolio is telling the story that you want it to.
+Be sure that the portfolio is telling a story that helps you, not hurts you.
     - **curate your projects** and focus on the ones that make you look qualified for your dream job:
       - show only your **best work**
       - show relevant work.
 Are you looking for a coding job?
 Then don't feature that sword you made in the 3D animation class!